lulivi/debate_bot/README.md

 This bot, created by me (https://telegram.me/luvodovic) is a simple bot who can handle an argument with extremly simple commands:

-/new: Start a new topic.
+/new: Start a new topic.<br/>

-/current: Show the current topic.
+/current: Show the current topic.<br/>

-/end: End the existing topic.
+/end: End the existing topic.<br/>

-/rules: Show the group rules.
+/rules: Show the group rules.<br/>

 @debate_bot url -> https://telegram.me/debate_bot